Last updated on December 15, 2022

 Standard

 Standard is the most popular way to play Constructed.
-You bring a pre-constructed deck of 60 cards using only cards from recent sets.
+You bring a pre-constructed deck of at least 60 cards using only cards from recent sets.
 Then you battle other players in a Swiss tournament with a top 8 cut later if there’s enough players.

 Commander